Alternative Jobs to Teaching

 Alternative jobs to teaching

 • Go along to education trade shows like BETT and Education Show.
 There are thousands of exhibitors with companies aimed at helping teachers – a lot of them are teachers themselves and always looking to recruit.
 Find the key person to chat to, show your passion and try to make an impression.
 Take business cards to hand out with your specialism on e.g. EYFS, Science, PSHCE etc. Ask for business cards and follow up with an email.
-Networking is key.
+Networking is key, and remember, how can YOU help THEM not the other way around.

 • I really like this company – Did Teach – they have a great website with lots of jobs for ex teachers that are a) interesting and b) well paid.
 Well worth a look, and Katie, the ex-teacher behind Did Teach also runs some fantastic workshops to help you transition out of teaching into a great role.
 This should be your first port of call!